 You will find the follow-up survey included with this letter, along with a Study Fact Sheet that provides details about the study.
 The survey may take up to 45 minutes to complete and, as a token of our appreciation, we have enclosed a $25 Visa Prepaid Gift Card, which you may keep and use regardless of whether you choose to participate in this study.
 The decision about whether to participate is up to you and you may choose to answer or skip any survey questions you want.
 Your responses are invaluable to this study, however, so we hope that you will find the time to assist us in this effort.

-If you agree to participate, all you have to do is complete the survey and return it in the postage-paid envelope provided in this packet.
+If you agree to participate in this part of the study, all you have to do is complete the survey and return it in the postage-paid envelope provided in this packet.
 Please note, the questions will ask about different periods of your life, so please read the section headings carefully.
 If you do not want to complete the survey, simply use the postage-paid envelope to return the opt-out letter included in this packet and check off the “I am declining to participate in this study” option, so that we know not to contact you again about this study.
 If we made a mistake and you are not an OEF/OIF Veteran, please indicate this by checking the “I am not an OEF/OIF Veteran” option on the same form and return it to us.

 We sincerely appreciate your time and consideration.
 If you have any questions about this project or you are interested in learning more about the prior study findings, please feel free to call Dr. Dawne Vogt, the Principal Investigator of this study, at 857-364-5976.